Energy Independence

 This is not a temporary condition.
 America’s proven natural gas reserves are sufficient to supply domestic demand and robust exports for well over a century.
 The resource base is growing, not depleting, as technology advances.
 American energy independence is structural.

-The Shale Revolution in Numbers
+The Numbers

 Permitting, Infrastructure, and the Threat from Within